njovin/howmanypeopleis/README.md

 This is a silly project to show you how many people are in a musical group.

+There isn't much data yet.

 It's poorly-coded and inefficient.

 Feel free to contribute.